aeternity/white-paper/README.md

-# AeternityWhitePaper
+# 2019 AeternityWhitePaper DRAFT
-Whitepaper for Aeternity  blockchain technology
+A new Whitepaper DRAFT for Aeternity  blockchain